When we are sad, what do we do? We eat ice cream. Why do you ask? Food makes us feel happy. Food can change our mood, from stressed to satisfied.

 Why do we eat?
 Most of us would agree that we eat to survive.
 Food plays a vital role in our lives; it provides the nutrients that we require to keep us fit and healthy and grow, develop, and stay active.
 There is no single person who does not like eating.

-How Food Makes Us Feel Happy
+5 Ways Food Makes Us Feel Happy

 Neurotransmitters send messages to the areas in our brain that help with eating, hunger, and these areas signal dopamine to be released.
 It brings about a change in our mood and helps us feel good.

 Food is as much routine as breathing.
 At times we associate our life events with food; for example, the taste or the smell of food takes us back to some memory in the past, making us nostalgic.
 Comfort food eases all our tension away too.

 When we sit together to eat, we don’t look at our plates and eat in silence; the interaction leads to forming bonds.
 How else does food help us connect with people?
 Suppose you want to invite your friends and family for dinner or a party.
 What do you do?
 Do you call them just for dinner?

 Call your friends and family over to help you in the process of cooking lovely meals; cooking food together builds relations by starting conversations, getting to know each other better, and leads to smiling and laughter.
 Next time, call your friends to help you cook dinner, to make more memories.